NilPointer-Software/bdfd-wiki/src/bdscript/repliedMessageID.md

 # $repliedMessageID
 Returns the ID of the replied message.

-> 🧙‍♂️ If the message is not a reply, nothing is returned.
+> 🧙‍♂️ If the message is not a reply, nothing will be returned.

 ## Usages
 There are two usages of this function :